 CAN106 is a long-acting, recombinant human monoclonal antibody that specifically binds to and neutralizes C5 in the complement system.
-C5 is a validated mechanism of action in numerous hematology, nephrology, and neurology diseases, with development potential for the treatment of multiple complement-mediated disorders, including paroxysmal nocturnal haemoglobinuria (PNH).
-CANbridge is conducting a Phase I PNH study of CAN106 in Singapore, with successive trials planned in China and globally.
+C5 inhibition is a validated mechanism of action in numerous hematologic, renal, and neurologic diseases, with development potential for the treatment of multiple complement-mediated disorders, including paroxysmal nocturnal hemoglobinuria (PNH).
+CANbridge completed a Phase I healthy volunteer study of CAN106 in Singapore in 2021 and initiated a Phase 1b/2 study of CAN106 in PNH patients in China in 2022.
+Future trials are planned in China and globally.

 CANbridge holds global rights to develop and commercialize CAN106, which it is developing in conjunction with WuXi Biologics (2269.HK), a global company with leading open access biologics technology platforms, as part of a strategic partnership for the development of rare disease therapeutics.
 CAN106 carries high franchise value and will be competing with other C5 inhibitors and complement dysregulation therapeutics in the global arena.